davidphilipbarr/Sweep/README.md

 ## How do I make this thing?

-I, lazily, haven't made any documentation, but thankfully there is [this tutorial on youtube](https://www.youtube.com/watch?v=fBPu7AyDtkM) by kyek.
+I, lazily, haven't made any documentation, but thankfully there is [this tutorial on youtube](https://www.youtube.com/watch?v=fBPu7AyDtkM) by Kyek.

 ## Who made this?